 So, here’s what I think I shall do this winter.
-When the weather is really wicked, I’m going to do my best to tell myself that spring comes quickly in our land of sunshine and in no time at all my bulbs are going to be beaming at me from all the sunny spots in my rather shady garden.
+When the weather is really wicked, I’m going to do my best to tell myself that spring comes quickly in our natural land of sunshine and in no time at all my bulbs are going to be beaming at me from all the sunny spots in my rather shady garden.

 Furthermore, I aim to spend some time planning my summer garden.
 I’m going to buy all the prettiest gardening magazines and while I’m lying low, I shall page through my favourite gardening books and browse around on the internet.
 I shall dream a lot and entertain very beneficial visions of the summer bulbs I love (more about those in the months to come).